charliecalvert/CloudNotes/Assignments/BootstrapDelicious.md

 * http://feeds.delicious.com/v2/json/charliecalvert/
 * http://feeds.delicious.com/v2/rss/charliecalvert/

 We, however, will prefer JSON.
+We like JSON because it is subset of JavaScript, and is therefore easily made compatible with our existing JavaScript codebase.

 Read more about the URL for RSS and JSON feeds here:

 * [Delicious RSS and JSON](https://delicious.com/rss)
 * [Delicious oauth](https://github.com/SciDevs/delicious-api/blob/master/api/oauth.md)

-This code:
+The code in the delicious and callDelicious methods do the following:

-* Retrieves the query the user wants to run.
+* Retrieve the query the user wants to run.
 For instance, the user might enter **javascript**
 * Pass the user's request to a method that can query the Delicious web site.
 * Append the user's request to our default query URL.
 * Use ajax to run the assembled query
 * Display the results

-Step Five: Create Additional Controls and Response Methods {#more-controls}
+## Step Five: Create Additional Controls and Response Methods {#more-controls}

 For what follows, refer to **JsObjects/HtmCssJavaScript/BootstrapBasics** for help setting up radio buttons and check boxes.